 Animation can explain whatever the mind of man can conceive.
 This facility makes it the most versatile and explicit means of communication yet devised for quick mass appreciation.

 – Walt Disney

-Now that you have a basic idea of how animation works, how will you create an animation in iOS?
+Now that you have a basic idea of how animation works, how do you create an animation in SwiftUI?
 Consider our growing circle example.
 You know the animation starts with a dot (i.e. start state) and ends with a big red circle (i.e. end state).
 The challenge is to generate the frames between these states.
-You may need to think of an algorithm and write hundreds of lines of code to generate the series of frames in between.
-UIView animation helps you compute the frames between the start and end state resulting in a smooth animation.
-You simply specify the start state and tell UIView the end state by calling the
+Do you need to think of an algorithm and write hundreds of lines of code to generate the series of frames in between?
+No, SwiftUI takes care all these heavy lifting.
+The framework helps you compute the frames between the start and end state resulting in a smooth animation.

 To access the full version of the book, please get the full copy here.
 You will also be able to access the full source code of the project.